Masks

 📘

-Mask annotations are not possible on tiled images at this time.
+Mask annotations are currently not supported for tiled images

 Masks are displayed in the annotation panel underneath annotations.